kodzimk/head2head/backend/CELERY_README.md

-# Celery AI Quiz Generation
+# Celery Manual Quiz Generation

-This document explains how to set up and use Celery for AI-powered quiz generation in the Head2Head application.
+This document explains how to set up and use Celery for manual quiz generation in the Head2Head application.

 ## Overview

-The system uses Celery to generate AI-powered quiz questions asynchronously when battles are created.
-This prevents blocking the main application while generating questions.
+The system uses Celery to generate manual quiz questions asynchronously when battles are created.
+This prevents blocking the main application while getting questions from the predefined manual questions database.

 ## Architecture

-- **Celery Worker**: Processes AI quiz generation tasks in the background
+- **Celery Worker**: Processes manual quiz generation tasks in the background
 - **Redis**: Used as both message broker and result backend
-- **Google Generative AI**: Generates quiz questions using the Gemini Pro model
+- **Manual Questions**: Predefined questions stored in `questions.py` for football, basketball, and tennis
 - **Flower**: Web-based monitoring tool for Celery tasks

 ## Setup